 Standing in the General Assembly Hall for the adoption of the Pact for the Future felt like stepping into a hinge moment for multilateralism.
 Leaders were frank, most of them in agreement that the progress on achieving the Sustainable Development Goals (SDGs) is still slow, especially in poverty, hunger, and inequality, and mounting climate and environmental risks.
-Yet the Pact doubles down, setting out 56 actions across five pillars, with SDG delivery at the center of a renewed global compact.
+Yet the Pact doubles down, setting out 56 actions across 5 pillars, with SDG delivery at the center of a renewed global compact.

 - Financing the SDG Gap